zhish3n/zhish3n.github.io/assets/unfinished/2017-08-21-AJAX-Calendar.markdown

 ---
 layout: post
-title:  "Asynchronous ChatRoom"
+title:  "JS Calendar"
-date:   2017-09-10 18:19:25 +0800
+date:   2017-08-21 18:19:25 +0800
-permalink: "/chatroom"
+permalink: "/jscalendar"
+sitemap: false
-description: Real-time, bi-directional communication platform built with Node.js and Socket.IO.
-Does not use a RDMS.
+description: Scalable calendar platform featuring no redirects.
+Built with AJAX and PHP.
+Requires a RDMS to function.
 Web application security is implemented.
 # permalink: /:categories/:year/:month
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.